 Since becoming the first elected female senator from Missouri, she has combined her experiences as a prosecutor and auditor to become one of the best known senators for government reform and accountability.

 Earning accolades from Republicans and Democrats alike, Claire has tackled issues of accountability and transparency, earmark reform, national security and consumer protection, among many others.
 She has the honor of having the same desk in the Senate chamber once occupied by then Senator Harry Truman.

 Claire is married to Joseph Shepard, a St. Louis businessman, and each brought children to the marriage to create a blended family of seven children: Benjamin, Carl, Marilyn, Michael, Austin, Maddie, and Lily.
-Additionally, Claire and Joseph have welcomed five grandchildren to the family in recent years: Victoria, Brooke, Ian, Amir, and Evan.
+Additionally, Claire and Joseph have welcomed eight grandchildren to the family in recent years: Victoria, Brooke, Ian, Amir, Evan, Conner, Derek and Rajan.